florea-mihai/florea-mihai.github.io/README.md

 *Self-Employed*
 09/2021 – Present

-- Designed and developed responsive websites, enhancing online presence and functionality for various clients.
+- Developed and maintained responsive websites for various clients, enhancing online presence and functionality.
-- Utilized WordPress, JavaScript, and CSS to deliver customized solutions tailored to client needs.
-- Optimized websites for performance across devices and browsers, ensuring a seamless user experience.
+- Collaborated with clients to deliver tailored solutions using WordPress, JavaScript, and CSS.
-- Managed projects from inception to completion, ensuring timely delivery and high client satisfaction.
+- Ensured timely project delivery and high client satisfaction through effective communication and problem-solving.

 ![Web Developer Image](path/to/your/web-developer-image.jpg)